Datuk Keramat

-The religious belief of the Datuk Keramat worship can be found in Malaysia, Singapore and along the Strait of Malacca.
-It is a fusion of Malaysian folk religion, Sufism, and Chinese folk religion in Southeast Asia.
+Datuk Keramat is a fusion of Malaysian folk religion, Sufism, and Chinese folk religion in Southeast Asia.
+It is practiced in Malaysia, Singapore and along the Strait of Malacca.

 In Malay, datuk means a village chief, a grandfather, or person in a high position and keramat is an Arabic loanword associated with Sufism that means "sacred, holy, blessed, mystical, supernatural, highly respected".

 Worshippers usually offer flowers, fruits, rice and vegetable to the shrines.
 Benzoin is also burnt to emit a smoky fragrant smell as part of the ritual.

 Origins

 According to local legends, all datuks were once humans who had a standing in society either for their position or special attributes.
 They could have been an important leader, a renowned healer, a silat warrior, a landlord, a pious man or even a respectable dukun, pawang or bomoh.
 Upon their death, locals and their followers would sometimes offer prayers at their gravestones, in line with the concept of keramat.
 In several cases, a large anthill structure was present on the grave.
 With the arrival of Chinese immigrants who carried along with them the Confucian belief of Ancestral Worship and their respect for Nature, both practices converged and formed a new micro-culture as observed today.
 Datuks, referred to in Chinese as Na Tuk Kong, is considered a localised form in worship of the spirit of the land, along with Tu Di Gong (Earth Deities).